 Adding a star rating to an image is a quick way to quickly sort through your images.
-Each image can be given 1 to 5 stars, but what’s your system, how do you rate your images?
+Each image can be given 1–5 stars, but what’s your system?
+How do you rate your images?

 Alternatively, click the dot relevant to the number of stars you’d like to assign.

-If youre rating your images depending on how good you think they are with 1 being your least favourite and 5 being a keeper, what are 2,3 and 4 for?
-Are they slightly less bad than a 5 or not as bad as a 1, and just what are you planning to do with a 2?
+Here’s the question.
+If you’re rating your images depending on how good you think they are, with 1 being your least favorite and 5 being a keeper, what are 2, 3 and 4 for?
+Are they slightly less bad than a 5 or not as bad as a 1?
+And just what are you planning to do with a 2?

 - No good.
 Forget it.

 - This is a texture image.
-Pop it in the Textures folder
+Pop it in your Textures folder.

 - Taken for future use as a composite or reference.
-Pop it into the Random Finds folder (I have subfolders in there too)
+Pop it into your Random Finds folder (I have subfolders in there, too).

 - So close!
 But this is going to need a little more post processing than most images, but its a keeper.

 - Yay me!
-It’s a good shot and needs a quick run through in Adobe Camera Raw or the Develop Module and it’s done.
+It’s a good shot that needs a quick run through in Adobe Camera Raw or the Develop module and it’s done.

 Why rate with a 1-star?

-For me, two reasons; firstly I don’t throw images away, I should, but I don’t.
+For me, two reasons.
+First, I don’t throw images away.
+I should, but I don’t.
 I’m a digital hoarder.
-Secondly, remember when Camera Shake reduction came along in Photoshop, there were a couple of 1 stars that became 3 stars, who knows what else might happen?
+Second, remember when Camera Shake reduction came along in Photoshop?
+There were a couple of 1 stars that became 3 stars because of this.
+Who knows what else might happen?

 This is just what I do but Id love to know what your system is.
 Maybe you only use 1 and 5?
 Whatever it is, drop them in the comments and let’s debate the 1–5 star system!